jayo60013/feefo-ui-assessment/README.md

 - a11y considered and relevant ARIA attributes added

 ## Technical Notes
-- Assets for the font in the design (roboto) have been included via google fonts
+- Assets for the font in the design (roboto) have been included via google fonts.
+Exact font size specification in components is not necessary, as long as the result is close to the design.
 - Font Awesome icons are available via the Font Awesome React bindings (there is a usage example in `account-overview.jsx`)
 - The repository is set up to work with `styled-components` if you feel comfortable doing so, please use this instead of css
 - The repository is set up to use jest + testing library for unit tests